John Bidwell: Mexican-American War and military service

 Soon after the outbreak of the Mexican–American War, Bidwell met with the leaders of the Bear Flag Revolt and drafted their constitution.
 He later attained the rank of major while fighting at Fort Stockton.
 In August 1846, he was appointed Alcalde of Mission San Luis Rey by John C. Frémont, where he served until the end of the war.
 He was appointed brigadier general of the California Militia in 1863.
 From 1863 to 1864, Bidwell and other local financiers built the Humboldt Wagon Road connecting Chico to the mining districts of Nevada.
 Around this time, in 1865, General Bidwell backed a petition from settlers at Red Bluff, California to protect Red Bluff's trail to the Owyhee Mines of Idaho.
 The United States Army commissioned seven forts for this purpose.
 One site was near Fandango Pass at the base of the Warner Mountains, in the north end of Surprise Valley.
-On June 10, 1865, what was named Fort Bidwell was ordered to be built there.
+On June 10, 1865, a fort (eventually named Fort Bidwell) was ordered to be built there.
 The fort was built amid escalating fighting with the Snake Indians of eastern Oregon and southern Idaho.
-It was a base for US Army operations in the Snake War, that lasted until 1868, and the later Modoc War.
+It was a base for U.S. Army operations in the Snake War, that lasted until 1868, and the later Modoc War.
 Although traffic dwindled on the Red Bluff route once the Central Pacific Railroad extended into Nevada in 1868, the Army staffed Fort Bidwell until 1890 to quell various uprisings and disturbances.
 A Paiute reservation and small community maintain the name Fort Bidwell.